SchneeHertz/aria2-indicator/README.md

 # Aria2 Indicator
 </div>

-**A minimalist Aria2 download status indicator (Chrome extension) that can only display or cancel the current task, without requiring any permissions, and has no other functions.**
+**A minimalist Aria2 download status indicator that displays or cancels current tasks, adds links as Aria2 download tasks without any permissions, and has no other features.**

 ## Installation